-Thread a snap link onto the threaded end of the wire exiting the rear of the model, as shown above. - Attach the snap link to the elevator control horn.
+- Thread a snap link onto the threaded end of the wire exiting the rear of the model, as shown above.Slide the silicone keeper in place. - □ Attach the snap link to the elevator control horn.
 Then tape the elevator so that it is in the neutral (level) position.

-- Place the servo arm onto the center servo, so that the arm is perpendicular to the centerline of the servo and the elevator pushrod wire passes over the top of the servo arm. - Mark where the wire crosses over the outer hole in the servo arm. - ☐ Using a long-nose pliers, make a 90° bend upward at the mark.
+- 8. Place the servo arm onto the elevator servo, so that the arm is perpendicular to the centerline of the servo and the elevator pushrod wire passes over the top of the servo arm. - □ Mark where the wire crosses over the outer hole in the servo arm. - $\hfill\square$ Using a long-nose pliers, make a 90° bend upward at the mark.

-- Insert the wire though the outer servo arm hole and install a snap-r-keeper on the wire. - 7.

-Insert the threaded end of the second 28" wire into the former hole just behind the rudder servo. - ☐ Again remove the covering over the exit hole, so that the wire exits the fuse. - ☐ As with the elevator servo pushrod, thread a snap link onto the end of the wire and then attach the snap link to the rudder control horn. - ☐ With the rudder in neutral position, tape the rudder to the fin.
+- □ Insert the wire though the outer servo arm hole and install a snap-r-keeper on the wire. - 9. $\Box$ Insert the other pushrod into the fuselage and exit through the guide on the left side. - $\Box$ Again remove the covering over the exit hole. - □ As with the elevator servo pushrod, thread a snap link onto the end of the wire and then attach the snap link to the rudder control horn.
+Be sure to slide the silicone rubber keeper onto the snap link - □ With the rudder in neutral position, tape the rudder to the fin.